antmicro/rowhammer-tester/docs/source/lpddr4_test_board.md

 ```

 LPDDR4 Test Board is a platform developed by Antmicro for testing LPDDR4 memory.
-It uses Xilinx Kintex-7 FPGA (XC7K70T-FBG484) and by default includes a custom SO-DIMM module with Micron's MT53E256M16D1 LPDDR4 DRAM.
+It uses the Xilinx Kintex-7 FPGA (XC7K70T-FBG484) and by default includes a custom SO-DIMM module with Micron's MT53E256M16D1 LPDDR4 DRAM.

 The hardware is open and can be found on GitHub: